practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 In the meanwhile, copy source code file _random_streams_for_perf_stats_app.jl_ into subdirectory _./random_streams_for_perf_stats_app/src/_, where it replaces the generated "Hello, World!" source code example.

-Back in in the Julia REPL, we can now test this application by calling the _julia_main()_ function:
+Back in in the Julia REPL (started like before from the same working directory), we can now test this application by calling the _julia_main()_ function:

 ```
 julia> import random_streams_for_perf_stats_app